jasonlaska/spherecluster/README.md

 Spherical k-means is a special case of both movMF algorithms.

-If for each cluster we enforce all of the weights to be equal `$\alpha_i = 1/n_clusters$` and all concentrations to be equal and infinite `$\kappa_i \rightarrow \infty$`, then the soft-movMF assigns points to the nearest cluster in the cosine distance in each iteration, leading to spkmeans.
+If for each cluster we enforce all of the weights to be equal `$\alpha_i = 1/n_clusters$` and all concentrations to be equal and infinite `$\kappa_i \rightarrow \infty$`, then soft-movMF behaves as spkmeans.

-Similarly, If for each cluster we enforce all of the weights to be equal and all concentrations to be equal (for any value), then the hard-movMF algorithm behaves as spkmeans.
+Similarly, if for each cluster we enforce all of the weights to be equal and all concentrations to be equal (with any value), then hard-movMF behaves as spkmeans.

-The implementation in this package allows for manual control over the cluster wieghts, if desired.

 ## Other goodies